risk-first/website/thinking/Cadence.md

 If you want to run a successful dinner party, you have to address all the risks of it _not_ being successful.
 For example:  having the right food, inviting the right people, serving the right drinks, and so on.

 On the run-up to the party, as you solve problems, new, previously-hidden ones come to light.

 Congratulations, you're in a feedback loop.

 ![Meeting Reality: reality is changed and so is your internal model.](../images/generated/introduction/model_vs_reality_2.png)

 As you can see in the diagram above, it's a **Feedback Loop**.
 How _fast_ should we go round this loop?
-The longer you procrastinate, the longer it'll be before you find out how it really stacks up against reality.
+The longer you procrastinate, the longer it'll be before you find out how your model of the risks you face really stacks up against reality.

-So your model against reality early and safely is how you'll manage risk effectively, and to do this, you need to set up **Feedback Loops**.  e.g.
+In a software development scenario, you should also test your model against reality early and safely.
+To do this, you likely need to set up multiple feedback loops, like:

  - **Bug Reports and Feature Requests** tell you how the users are getting on with the software.
  - **[Monitoring Tools and Logs](../risks/Operational-Risk.md)** allow you to find out how your software is doing in reality.